emmolb/spatial_hexagon_mapping_inflow_Belgium/README.md

 2. Hexgrid grid.
 To generate a hexagonal grid of polygons convering the Belgian area, we first created a hexagonal grid of points, each with a cell size of 2 km by 2 km.
-This point grid is than converted to a grid of polygons (we used a function developed by Matt Strimas-Mackey, see strimas.com/spatial/hexagonal_grids, january 2016).
+This point grid is then converted to a grid of polygons (we used a function developed by Matt Strimas-Mackey, see strimas.com/spatial/hexagonal_grids, january 2016).